sequersvz/Brooklyn-Project-React/README.md

-# .env have been removed from public repository, this is a front end repository of Brooklyn-Full project
+.env have been removed from public repository, this is a front end repository of Broklyn project